 - A) The continuous spatial datasets provided below (via links) characterize substrate, vegetation, and bathymetry for the entirety of California's state waters.
 These datasets will be synthesized to create layers for the distinct habitat types that exist across CA and will be used to analyze variation in habitat type protection statewide.
 No NDAs required. - B) Option 1: The group members will have access to all datasets needed to complete the proposed research.
 Each dataset is publicly available online through the provided links, and the raw data and initial processed versions can also be accessed within the ca-mpa directory on Aurora.
-Initial processing code is in the NCEAS/ca-mpa repository on GitHub, though some code may still be private due to the status of ongoing work across projects.
-Simplified versions of several of the spatial habitat layers can be explored through the PMEP Estuary and Nearshore Habitat Viewer.

-C) Links to data sets:
+Simplified versions of several of the spatial habitat layers can be explored through the PMEP Estuary and Nearshore Habitat Viewer. - C) Links to data sets: